-1.2.2 Changing Units and Scale Conversion
+1.5 Changing Units and Scale Conversion

 Changing units (like those in the previous paragraph) and/or scale conversion is something you must master during this semester.
-The concept is fairly straightforward, so let's just work some examples.
+You already do this in your everyday life whether you know it or not (for example, if you travel to Mexico and you want to pay for a Coke in pesos), so do not panic!
+Let's look at some examples (2 points each):

-1. Convert 34 meters into centimeters
+1. Convert 34 meters into centimeters: